MMZK1526/Haskell-Graphs/README.md

   * *Pre:* The heuristic is consistent, in other words, the heuristic value of the destination is zero, and if there is a path between x and y, h(x) <= h(y) + W(x, y).

 * `shortestDistanceSpanningTree :: (Graph a) => Int -> a -> a`
-  * Returns a spanning tree that represents the shortest paths from the root to any reachable nodes;
+  * Returns a spanning tree that represents the shortest paths from the root to any reachable nodes.
-  * The polymorphic type `a` represents the graph.
   * **Argument 1 `Int`:**
     * The starting node.
   * **Argument 2 `a`:**